 The Pomodoro technique is an effective way to get things done by breaking up your workload and accomplishing each task within 25-minute time blocks.
 If you can give yourself focused blocks of time where you pay full attention to your work without trying to multitask, you can stay in that focused zone until the timer goes off.

 This time management strategy (along with many others) is an effective way to allocate your time so you get your important work done without being tempted by distractions.
 The better you are at managing your time and maintaining focus, the more work you will be able to get accomplished.
 Not only does effective time management give you better results at work, it also helps you deal with stress and live a more satisfying life outside of work.

 7. Do tasks according to priority.

 The Eisenhower Matrix is an effective decision-making tool for identifying which tasks need urgent attention.
-Write down your priority tasks that you have to do on a list, and update it regularly throughout the day.
+Write down the tasks that you have to do on a list, and update it regularly throughout the day.
+Order this list by the priority of importance.
 Revisit your list to add new items as they come up.